Package insert / prescribing information

 How Supplied/Storage and Handling

-Amiodarone HCL Injection, 50 mg/mL, is available in:
+Amiodarone Hydrochoride Injection, 50 mg/mL, is supplied as follows:

 Protect from light and excessive heat.

-Use carton to protect contents from light until used.
+Use carton to protect contents from light until time of use.

 Patient Counseling Information